 Blogger burn-out is very real– and it can lead to a lack of motivation if you don’t allow your mind and body to properly rest.

 3. Only timetable if it works for you

-Obviously there will be some jobs you have to force yourself to do, but don’t feel like you have to create a solid, rigid timetable in order to effectively manage your time.
-Everyone is different.
+Obviously, there will be some blogging tasks you have to force yourself to do, but don’t feel like you have to create a solid, rigid timetable in order to effectively manage your time.
+Everyone is different!